rushankgoyal/life-sized-robot/README.md

 # life-sized-robot
-Code for the Arduino life-sized robot I created.
-The robot can talk, move its hands, and cut a cake with a knife:
+I lost the code for the Arduino-based life-sized robot I created :( The robot can talk, move its hands, and cut a cake with a knife:

 Materials Required:
   a) 2 Arduinos